High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security: Results

-The proposed relay structure is one of the basic building blocks of our CV MDI-QKD implementation.
-To evaluate its performance, we assess the information advantage gained by Bob in trying to infer Alice's variable using the relay output.
-Figures~\ref{fig:5} (a) and (b) illustrate the correlation between Alice, the relay outcome, and Bob's inference for x and p quadratures, respectively.
-The strong correlation between Alice's symbols and Bob's inference is noticeable when compared to the correlation between Alice's symbols and the relay outcome.
-This is because Bob's modulation can be considered as an additional noise on top of Alice's modulation.
-Therefore, by conditioning on the relay outcome, Alice and Bob can establish a posteriori correlations, indicating the feasibility of the relay in carrying out CV BSM.
+Our proposed relay structure is one of the basic building blocks of our CV MDI-QKD implementation.
+To assess its effectiveness, we evaluated the information advantage Bob gains in attempting to infer Alice's variable using the relay output.
+Figure~\ref{fig:5}~a(b) illustrates the correlations between relay outcome (Alice's symbols) and Bob's symbols after quadrature displacement.
+Notably, the displacement operation enhances the correlation between Alice's and Bob's symbols compared to the correlation between Bob's symbols and the relay outcome.
+This enhancement enables Alice and Bob to establish posteriori correlations through the relay output, demonstrating the relay's capability in facilitating CV BSM.

-To validate the feasibility of our CV MDI-QKD system, we generated secret keys over a 10 km fiber channel considering both the asymptotic regime and finite-size effects.
-The secret key rate and parameter estimation are computed based on the methods outlined in~\cite{pirandola2015high,papanastasiou2017finite}.
-During parameter estimation, Bob uses all symbols, since the erroneous frames, i.e.\ the frames that Bob cannot decode, are disclosed by Alice after information reconciliation.
-A summary of the main parameters used for secret key generation can be found in Table \ref{tab:1}.
-Alice and Bob generate an ensemble of $4\times10^6$ coherent states at a symbol rate of 20 Mbaud, characterized by modulation variance of 6.5 SNU and are sending them through channels with transmissivities of 1 and 0.56, respectively.
+Finally, to validate the feasibility of our CV MDI-QKD system, we demonstrated positive secret key rates over a 10 km fiber channel between Alice/relay and Bob, both in the asymptotic and finite-size regimes.
+The secret key rate and parameter estimation were computed based on the methods outlined in~\cite{pirandola2015high,papanastasiou2017finite}.
+For further details about secret key rate calculation, see the supplementary materials.
+A summary of the main parameters used for secret key rate evaluation can be found in Table \ref{tab:1}.
+Alice and Bob generated an ensemble of $4\times10^6$ coherent states at a symbol rate of 20 Mbaud, with a modulation variance of 6.5 SNU, transmitting them through channels with transmissivities of 1 and 0.56, respectively.
+During parameter estimation, Bob used all symbols, assuming that information reconciliation is performed prior to parameter estimation.
 After CV BSM, an excess noise of 39.5 mSNU was measured at the relay.
-For a fair comparison with the previous works ~\cite{pirandola2015high,tian2022experimental}, we assumed error correction efficiency $\beta$ of 97\%.
+For a fair comparison with the previous works~\cite{pirandola2015high,tian2022experimental}, we assumed an information reconciliation efficiency $\beta$ of 97\%.